lino-framework/welfare/docs/specs/misc.rst

 [u'aids/Confirmation', u'excerpts']

 When creating a local copy of the factory template, Lino copies the factory file to the directory given by the *first* group.
+Before doing so, it will ask for user confirmation.

 >>> lcd = os.path.join(settings.SITE.project_dir, 'config')
 >>> # rt.makedirs_if_missing(lcd)